 One of the biggest challenges facing people with missing teeth is going without their bridgework or dentures.
 Other concerns are eating and speaking comfortably.
 Most denture wearers tell us that they don’t smile as much as they used to because they’re afraid the dentures will slip, or that others will notice their dentures.

-Dr. Cappy Sinclair is one of the few dentist in the United States that has the advanced training, technology and experience to offer “All on Four”, a procedure that allows for the immediate and permanent replacement of missing teeth.
+Dr. Cappy Sinclair and Dr. Mark Reichley are some of the few dentist in the United States that have the advanced training, technology and experience to offer “All on Four”, a procedure that allows for the immediate and permanent replacement of missing teeth.
 As few as four dental implants will be placed in the jaw to secure a permanent, natural looking restoration, either a partial or full denture.

 About All On Four

 The All-on-four procedure makes it possible for you to have your teeth removed, dental implants placed and restored with a temporary dental bridge all in the same day.
 Comprehensive pre-treatment planning is what makes this procedure possible.
-Dr. Sinclair uses advanced 3D imaging software to plan the precise placement of the dental implants.
+Dr. Sinclair and Dr. Reichley use advanced 3D imaging software to plan the precise placement of the dental implants.

 First, the teeth will be removed in a comfortable operatory setting under dental sedation.
 Next, the dental implants are placed.
-Dr. Sinclair will place anywhere from one to seven dental implants depending on your specific circumstances.
+Anywhere from one to seven dental implants will be placed, depending on your specific circumstances.
 A temporary crown or hybrid bridge will be secured to the dental implants to restore esthetics and function.
 Patients are advised to adhere to a soft diet during the 2 – 3 months following the All-on-Four procedure for proper healing of the dental implants.

 A dental bridge can be used to replace one or more missing teeth.
 The restoration is comprised of a prosthetic tooth (or series of teeth), supported by dental crowns, which are placed over teeth adjacent to the gap.